kenyoni-software/godot-addons/README.md

 > [!NOTE]
 > **Godot 4.3. or lower**
-> If you import any plugin or open a Godot project for the first time, the plugins will throw errors.
-To ensure correct operation, reload the project and the errors are gone.
+> When you import a plugin or open a Godot project for the first time, you may encounter errors due to plugin behavior.
+This occurs because most plugins rely on preload functionality, which cannot load assets during the initial import.
+To resolve this issue and ensure proper functionality, simply reload the project.
+Once reloaded, the errors will disappear.
-> *Background: most plugins are using `preload`, but on first import there is nothing which can be preloaded.*

 ## Addons